 In this next stage, the opposing party must complete his opposition filing within 2 months of the end of the cooling-off period – the Notice of Opposition was merely provisional.
 Here, the opposing party will include all evidence that supports his case, as well as proving that the IP rights he is invoking from his trademark truly exist and are valid.
 For an extensive description of what the opposing party must file and the requirements for doing so, check the Guidelines for Examination in the Office.

-Responding to the Opposition
+Responding to the Notice of Opposition

 Proof of Use